 When I get my cover art package, I’ll be posting the gorgeous cover designed by Sable Grey.
 Until then, here’s my blurb…

 Reclusive vampire Sapphire McKenzie lives in her penthouse apartment with fortress-like security run by her AI computer, Buffi.
 She’s been hailed as the greatest armchair detective since Mycroft Holmes and has solved every case she’s ever been asked to investigate – and even some she hasn’t.
-Her ex-lover, Drake Chastain,
+Her ex-lover, Drake Chastain, is a retired basketball star living off his fame and fortune until women he’s dated begin disappearing, then reappearing…dead.

 With Drake framed for murder, Sapphire has to leave behind the safety of her home to save the man she loves…or die trying.